-Student Support Services for First-Generation freshmen
+Student Support Services for First-Generation first-year students

-What NAU freshmen students can expect
+What NAU first-year students can expect

 We provide engaging opportunities for NAU students to build a sense of community.
 The time commitment for the semester is less than 20 hours for first-generation students.
 This includes group gatherings, meeting with a Peer Mentor, campus activities, and meeting with a professional staff member.
 Since you may be eligible to earn a first generation $500 grant, if you have unmet financial need, this is close to $25 per hour!
 Can you find another job that pays this well?